Tour starts on every single WEDNESDAY all year long, except for August 2.

 Day 13.
 Granada - Toledo - Madrid (446 km ~ 277 miles)

-Breakfast, then transfer to Toledo - an ancient city, a former capital of Spain.
-Toledo is an incredibly cultural-diversified city; it has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
+Breakfast, then transfer to Toledo, an ancient city and the former capital of Spain.
+Toledo is an incredibly culturally diverse city; it has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
 The legacy that it guards is an essential part of Spanish culture, so visiting Toledo is bound to be an extremely unique experience.
-Some of the sights we'll see during the tour:
+Some of the sights we'll see during the tour are:

-Lunch in the restaurant.
-Later we'll visit a traditional craftsman's workshop to discover the ancestral techniques and the phases of the true Toledano sword-making elaboration process.
+Lunch is in the restaurant.
+Later, we'll visit a traditional craftsman's workshop to discover the ancestral techniques and phases of the true Toledano sword-making elaboration process.

-Towards the evening transfer and arrival to Madrid, where our tour ends.
+Towards the evening transfer and arrival in Madrid, where our tour ends.

 --------------------